KMHB-LD

-KMBH-LD, virtual channel 67 (UHF digital channel 20), is a low-power television station licensed to McAllen, Texas, United States.
-It is a translator of Harlingen-licensed Fox affiliate KFXV (channel 38) which is owned by Santa Monica, California–based Entravision Communications.
-KMBH-LD's transmitter is located on Farm to Market Road 493 near Donna, Texas; its parent station shares studios with duopoly partner and Univision affiliate KNVO (channel 48) on Jackson Road in McAllen.
+KMHB-LD in McAllen, Texas, and KXFX-CD in Brownsville, Texas, are low-power television stations serving the Lower Rio Grande Valley.
+They are translators of Harlingen-licensed Fox affiliate KFXV (channel 60) which is owned by Entravision Communications.

+KMHB-LD and KXFX-CD both broadcast on physical UHF channel 20 using virtual channel 67, with KXFX operating as a Class A station.
+KMHB-LD's transmitter is located on Farm to Market Road 493 near Donna, Texas, while KXFX-CD's tower is on McAllen Road in Brownsville; their parent station shares studios with duopoly partner and Univision affiliate KNVO (channel 48) on Jackson Road in McAllen.

-From 2012 to 2020, this station was KFXV-LD; the call letters were moved when Entravision bought and relaunched full-power KMBH as KFXV in May 2020.
+From 2012 to 2020, KMHB-LD was known as KFXV-LD; the call letters were moved when Entravision bought and relaunched full-power KMBH as KFXV in May 2020.

-History
+KMHB-LD history

 Before 2012

 Formerly known as KSFE-LP, the station became the valley's CW affiliate on August 6, 2007.
 Despite the fact that it was not carried on Time Warner Cable at the time, it was decided to brand the station as "The CW 21" to reflect the channel's eventual cable slot.
 For about a year, programming from The CW had been seen on cable-only affiliate "KMHB", which previously served as a WB affiliate from 1998 to 2006.
 KSFE began broadcasting a digital signal on sister station KNVO's subchannel 48.4 around the same time, enabling much of the Rio Grande Valley to receive The CW over-the-air.

 In 2010, KSFE-LP began broadcasting as a low-power digital channel and can be found on RF channel 20, displayed as 67.1.
 Despite the fact that The CW was the primary affiliate, it was decided, in late 2011, to make the main channel a translator of then-primary Fox-affiliated sister station, XHRIO, with The CW pushed to the second subchannel.